-We’re looking for researchers involved in multidisciplinary Science, Technology, Engineering, and Math (STEM) collaborations to help us understand how you figure out if someone is an expert.
-Some examples of such teams include computer scientists working with biologists, civil engineers collaborating with health professionals in disaster preparedness, or the kind of work you’d find in NSF IGERT programs.
+We’re looking for researchers involved in multidisciplinary Science, Technology, Engineering, Arts, and Math (STEAM) collaborations to help us understand how you figure out if someone is an expert.
+Some examples of such teams include computer scientists working with biologists, civil engineers collaborating with health professionals in disaster preparedness, or citizen scientists.

 - disciplinary or specialized knowledge,